 Suppose you’re a fashion photographer, a portrait photographer, or a food photographer.
 In that case, it’s strange that a fisheye lens will add more value to your workflow.
 This is because your photography likely relies on realistic representation of subjects; fisheye lenses are anything but natural.

-Suppose you’re a landscape photographer, architecture photographer, or you enjoy making viewers examine a common situation in a new way.
+Suppose you’re a landscape photographer or architecture photographer, or you enjoy making viewers examine a common situation in a new way.
 In that case, a fisheye lens can help bring a unique perspective to your work.

 Experimenting with a fisheye lens is an excellent way to get a new viewpoint on old subjects.
 So if you’re looking for something different, give fisheye camera work a try.